jjborrelli/microbial-dyn/Docs/ms_draft.md

-# Interactions and impacts of keystone species
+I# Interactions and impacts of keystone species
 **J. J. Borrelli**

 ## Introduction

+Keystone species are those that have a disproportional impact on the communtiy relative to thier abundance.
+The textbook case of a keystone species is the sea star _Pisaster_ in tidal communities of the Pacific Northwest (Paine 1966, 1969). _Pisaster_ feeds on highly competitive mussels, clearing precious real-estate in the inter-tidal zone for multiple sedentary species to colonize.
+Removing _Pisaster_ from these communities leads to the competitive exclusion of most of these species, and the domination of the community by a single mussel.
+Other examples of keystone species include otters, whose predatory interaction with sea urchins helps stabilize the kelp forest, and [daphnia?].

+Most studies involving keystone species are focused on a single interaction type, predator-prey.
+For example, Paine (1980) highlights that _Pisaster_ is effective at reducing competition among mussels because it is a generalist that consumes prey at a range of sizes.
+The impact that different species may have on their community, however, may be mediated by different types of interaction including competition and mutualism.
+Moreover, keystone interactions of different types may be variable in the form of the impact to the community.

+Microbial communities offer an exciting avenue for research into the effects of keystone species.
+With their short generation times, long term community dynamics may be observed over comparatively short human time scales.
+Advances in metagenomics also allow us to identify microbial taxa and quantify their abundance over time _in vivo_.

 In the human gut there is a thriving microbial community with as many as 500 species coexisting.
 Recent advances in metagenomic sequencing have allowed us to catalogue these species and describe the variation in community structure and composition across individuals and within individuals over time.
 Several factors likely impact the composition of the community.
 Variation in diet has been shown to influence microbial community composition.
 This is likely because different microbes are able to more efficiently use different resources (macronutrients).
 Addtionally, either by hitchhiking on food or other means of transfer, new microbes may invade the community.
 For example, _Eschericha coli_ may be introduced to the gut via ingestion of contaminated or undercooked foods.
 The host enviroment can also influence which species are able to coexist in the gut community either through an immune response or mediated through some kind of niche-selection.
 Finally, the interactions among microbes may both set the boundaries for community composition and drive the response of the community to the other external impacts.

 Despite the many ways the gut microbiome may be affected, longitudinal studies have revealed that their composition tends to be stable over long periods of time.
 An understanding of how microbes interact may allow us to understand why the human gut microbiome is able to remain stable.
-Specifically wemay want to know whether the role species' play in the community can tell us about how important they are for the stability of the system.
+Specifically we may want to know whether the role a species plays in the community can tell us about how important they are for the stability of the system.
 Becasue it is also likely that the interactions among microbes are universal (REF) being able to identify the impact species with different roles have may be generalizable to the larger population.

 Microbes can compete with one another directly for limited resources in the gut (both food and space).
 Alternatively they may interact via the production of metabolites.
 These compounds can be either beneficial or detrimental to the growth of other microbial populations.
 Thus, in microbial communities we may expect to see all five major interaction types: competition (-,-), mutualism (+,+), parasitism/predation (+,-), amensalism (-,0), and commensalism (+,0).
 While prevailing wisdom on microbial communties suggested that their stability and function resulted from mutually beneficial relationships among taxa, recent evidence suggests the opposite.
 Coyte et al. (2015) found that increasing the number of competitive interactions increased the stability of simulated microbial communities and the opposite for mutualistic interactions.

 Recent efforts to infer microbial interaction from time series data have further demonstrated that competition is indeed more common than mutualism (Stein et al. 2013; Marino et al 2014).
 Coyte et al. (2015) further demonstrated that their results for simulated microbial communities held true for the empirical result of Stein et al. (2013).
 Inferring interactions is challenging, however, and limitations in the methods meant that the communities in these studies were reduced from several hundred species to either 11 (Stein) or 17 (Marino).
 Each study focused on the most abundant taxa throughout the course of the time series and lumped the less abundant taxa into a single category ("Other").

-Keystone species are those that have a disproportional impact on the communtiy relative to thier abundance.
-The textbook case of a keystone species is the sea star _Pisaster_ in tidal communities of the Pacific Northwest. _Pisaster_ feeds on highly competitive mussels, clearing precious real-estate in the inter-tidal zone for multiple sedentary species to colonize.
-Removing _Pisaster_ from these communities leads to the competitive exclusion of most of these species, and the domination of the community by a single mussel.
-Other examples of keystone species include otters, whose predatory interaction with sea urchins helps stabilize the kelp forest, and [daphnia?].

-Most studies involving keystone species are focused on a single interaction type, predator-prey.
-For example, Paine (1980) highlights that _Pisaster_ is effective at reducing competition among mussels because it is a generalist that consumes prey at a range of sizes.
-The impact that different species may have on their community, however, may be mediated by different types of interaction including competition and mutualism.
-Moreover, keystone interactions of different types may be variable in the form of the impact to the community.

 Typically our understanding of keystone species' impacts have come from species removal experiments.
 In this paper we describe an _in silico_ species removal experiment.
-We determine the impact that each species has on a simulated community.
-Moreover we want to know how that impact is mediated by the different ways species interact with one another.
+We determine the impact that each species has on a simulated community and how that impact is mediated by the different ways species interact with one another.

 ## Methods